Arizona Cost of Living

 Childcare and family costs

-Cheapest vs. Most Expensive Counties
+Cheapest vs. Most Expensive Counties for Arizona Cost of Living

-Lowest overall cost of living
+Lowest overall Arizona cost of living

 • Greenlee County: Median property tax $518/year.
 Lowest housing in the state.